 I always have a cookbook on the book stand on my counter-top.
 I like to change it around to keep myself inspired and often put something up before I’m going to cook it.
 Geek alert.
-At the moment I’ve got my brand spanking new copy of Cracking Yolks & Pig Tales – Glynn Purnell’s rather fabulous book.
-If you don’t have a copy I really recommend it, there are a whole variety of recipes and his stories elevate this from the usual chef cookbook into something totally magical!
+At the moment I’ve got my brand spanking new copy of Cracking Yolks & Pig Tales – Glynn Purnell.
+If you don’t have a copy I really recommend it, there are a whole variety of recipes and his stories elevate this from the usual chef cookbook into something magical!<

 I’m pretty lucky that I have space for bookshelves in my kitchen but they just aren’t enough and my books have now spilt down onto the counters.
 In fact, there are around 2 years worth of Good Food and Olive magazines plus even more books shoved in the sideboard in the lounge!

 So… out of all those books – which are my favourites?
 It changes all the time but at the moment, these 4 have to be ranked at the top!

 - Prashad: Indian Vegetarian Cooking – as you know, I love a good curry and this book is excellent, every dish I’ve made from it has been a winner (and you’d never miss the meat!).

 - The Kitchen Diaries II – a true classic from Nigel Slater.
 Like Glynn Purnell’s book, this one works on two levels – great recipes but also a brilliant read in its own right!